znailnetem/znail/README.md

 Znail can be managed in one of two ways, using its web interface or its REST API.

+# Getting Started

+The easiest way to get started with Znail is to generate a Rasbian image with Znail pre-installed.

+A virtual machine is used to build the image.
+`Vagrant` and the `vagrant-scp` plugin is required.

+To set up the environment on recent Ubuntu systems, run the following commands:

+    sudo apt update
+    sudo apt install vagrant
+    vagrant plugin install vagrant-scp

+To generate an image:

+    make image

+The resulting image can be found in the `dist/image` directory.
+The image can then be [installed](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) on a Raspberry Pi.

 # Development

 The Python environment requires that the `pip` tool is installed.